 The results above described changes in welfare for households in the Sao Paulo metropolitan area, according to their expected value of all neighborhood options.
 However, zoning reforms present other costs and benefits that may influence the political passage of such densification measures.
-In Table 7 we show aggregate estimates for five additional measures of costs and benefits: changes in nominal housing wealth for existing homeowners and landlords, changes in developer profits, changes in city productivity, and welfare gains for new residents.
+In Table 7 we show aggregate estimates for five additional measures of costs and benefits: changes in nominal housing wealth for existing homeowners and landlords, changes in developer profits, welfare gains for new residents, and changes in city productivity.
 The first row of Table 7 reprints the final aggregate welfare gain estimates from Table 6 for the equalizing shares equilibrium.
 The second and third rows show how housing wealth varies by type of reform relative to the 2004 policy status quo.
-Our simulation predicts that homeowners and landlords will face nominal house prices losses of R\$7.45 and R\$2.64 billions due to the 2016 reform, respectively.
-This number is much larger than the welfare gain of \$0.45 billion due to more housing options, and can partially explain why existing real estate owners fear zoning reforms that promote more densification.
-The contrast between changes in house values and welfare is even higher for the Double BAR scenario, given the larger price effects.
+Our simulation predicts that homeowners and landlords will face nominal house prices losses of R\$11.11 and R\$3.89 billions due to the 2016 reform, respectively.
+Together, these losses are much larger than the welfare gain of \$0.67 billion due to more housing options, and can partially explain why existing real estate owners fear zoning reforms that promote more densification.48 The contrast between changes in house values and welfare is even higher for the Double BAR scenario, given the larger price effects.